whaleclub/api/source/index.html.md

 `POST https://api.whaleclub.co/v1/position/cancel/:id`

 This endpoint allows you to cancel a pending position that hasn't yet executed.
-Once cancelled, a position will be deleted and no longer have an id to query.
+Once cancelled, a position will be deleted and no longer have an id associated with it.

-`:id` is the position ID returned in a **[Position](#position-object)** object.

 If the request is successful, the API will return a `200` (Ok) status code.

 ## Split Position

-> Split an active 100BTC EUR/USD position into 2 smaller positions
+> Split an active 100BTC EUR/USD position into 2 smaller positions:

 ```shell
 curl "https://api.whaleclub.co/v1/position/split/22bCNkWhiwxF7qAMs" \